dowdt/openvault/README.md

 - sadly using asymmetric encryption to verify parties isn't mainstream, since no standard -> hard to solve
 - fortunately TLS gives "robust" verification, at least for big players
 - show tool that can verify and solve these blocks
-- use TLS + proof of stake to record individual blocks
+- use TLS + proof of work + proof of stake to record individual blocks
+- show each ip running by making it host log file through http on port 80 (use qr code?)